lawmurray/Birch/DOCS.md

       // ...
     }

-An object of class type `A` is then declared as usual:
+A variable of class type `A` is then declared as usual:

     a:A;